-As we briefly mentioned, you are going to start by trimming (unless you shave multiple times a week).
-You want to set your trimmer to its highest setting.
-This gives you more room for error as you trim.
+As we briefly mentioned, you will start by trimming (unless you shave multiple times a week).
+You want to set your trimmer to its highest setting; this gives you more room for error as you trim.

 Start With Your Sideburns